abinarystar/bubble/README.md

 We use `spring-boot-starter-parent` as our parent pom as usual.
 Important of note to use GraalVM, Spring already provides us the native build tool and native profile.
-When compiling the project into native binary, we use `mvn -Pnative clean native:compile`, where `-Pnative` enables the native profile, and `native:compile` uses native build tool to compile the project.
+When compiling the project into native binary, we use `mvn -Pnative clean native:compile`, where `-Pnative` enables the inclusion of AOT plugin, and `native:compile` uses native build tool to compile the project.

 To use `lombok`, we need to inform Maven compiler plugin.
 We need to explicitly add `lombok` into annotation processor paths.